humesandrew/employeeDirectory/README.md

 # Employee Directory
   ![GitHub License](https://img.shields.io/badge/license-humesandrew-blue.svg)

   ## Description
     This project is an application that allows you to track data about employees at your company.
 This is a command line application that will manage a MySQL2 database of your employees and their associated job positions, salary, and department.
+The application features a mockup company (an ophthalmology practice) and it's employees seeded in the database for demonstration purposes.

   ## Table of Contents (Optional)
   - [Installation](#installation)